relogX/retorrent/CONTRIBUTING.md

 #### Logging

 * Ensure there is adequate logging for positive paths as well as exceptional paths.
 As a corollary to this, ensure logs are not noisy.
 * Do not use fmt.Println to log messages.
-Use the `logrus` logger.
+Use the default logger to log.
 * Use logging levels correctly: set level to `debug` for verbose logs useful for only for debugging.

 #### Code Formatting